free prenuptial agreement template

 Arnold v.
 Arnold, 261 Ark.
 734, 553 S.W.2d 251 (1977)

-Pre-UPAA Arkansas Supreme Court decision voiding a prenup signed the day before the wedding as unconscionable where the husband (net worth >$400,000) offered the wife a tiered-payment schedule in lieu of property rights and filed a sham divorce for the sole purpose of nullifying the agreement — still cited as the benchmark for the "shocks the conscience" unconscionability floor.
+Pre-UPAA Arkansas Supreme Court decision voiding an antenuptial agreement signed the same day as the parties' remarriage as unconscionable where the wealthy husband offered terms grossly disproportionate to his estate — still cited as the benchmark for the "shocks the conscience" unconscionability floor.

 Simmons v.
 Simmons, 98 Ark.
 App.
 12, 249 S.W.3d 843 (2007)